How to tell if stress is affecting your sleep

 Stress has many negative connotations, but it is a response that has evolved in humans and animals to allow them to deal with important or dangerous situations.

-In humans, stress can cause the central nervous system (CNS) to release hormones, such as adrenaline and cortisol.
+In humans, stress can cause the autonomic nervous system (ANS) to release hormones, such as adrenaline and cortisol.
 These hormones raise the heart rate to circulate blood to vital organs and muscles more efficiently, preparing the body to take immediate action if necessary.

 Nowadays, issues that are not a threat to survival can trigger the fight-or-flight response.
 For example, problems at work or relationship difficulties.